J0ker98/J0ker98/README.md

 ## Current Projects

-### [ARCHVD]

-ARCHVD is a conscious curated fashion consignment digital platform.
-We want to offer a curated second-hand selection of the most sought-after pieces, alongside with engaging a honest and genuine dialogue with fashion and streetwear communities, though our channels.

 ### [dropout]

 Limited edition sneakers & clothing; innovative streetwear brands and a premier experience. dropout is now open, right in the center of the city of fashion.